SmartlyDressedGames/Unturned-Docs/CommandLine.md

 **-RazerChroma**: Enable Razer Chroma integration on compatible devices.

 **-RefreshRate=**: Monitor refresh rate override.

-**-SNS_AllowWithoutAuth**: Allow Steam Networking Sockets connection without authentication.
-This was originally added as a potential workaround for a OpenSSL regression that has since been fixed by Steam.

 **-SkipAssets**: Disable loading asset bundles and Workshop content.
 This is useful for quickly iterating on serverside code.